-I remember how excited I felt about what I’d learned after attending my first Pragmatic Marketing course.
+I remember how excited I felt about what I’d learned after attending my first Pragmatic Institute course.
 What I didn’t immediately realize was how quickly I could harness that enthusiasm and use market data to make a real impact on my company culture.

 Shortly after training, I had a meeting with customer support.
 The conversation went something like this: “We have this terrible error.
 We have to release right now.”
 I channeled my recent training and asked, “So, how many calls have we actually received about this error?”
 I did some quick calculations based on their response.
 “Okay,” I replied.
 “So we received calls from less than 1 percent of the client base.”

 Everyone’s jaws dropped as I put that information into perspective for them.
 Bringing the conversation back to facts quickly changed the conversation and the rhythm of the team.
 When the problem was put into perspective, it was much easier to work together to assess what needed to happen and whether a fix was necessary.

 That conversation with customer support sparked a change in the way we handled hot fixes out to the market.
 Instead of having a sky-is-falling mentality, we started digging up whatever facts we had available and did fixes in a more logical way.

 Getting involved in when to release a hot fix is a tactical exercise, but I was able to prime that team to start thinking in terms of facts.
 Sometimes companies believe that they have to act based on instinct, based on the loudest person in the room or based on what the boss says; many times, they don’t realize they have an option.
 Market facts will transform your teams, your products, even your companies.